Baverstrand/sofie-baverstrand-web-project/log-book-sofie-lindqvistbave.md

+## 2021-02-16 15.37
+Most of today's list is done.
+I've started to look at the Okta-solution and I will give it a serious try.

 ## 2021-02-16 09.04
 Switching over to English since I understood that's the way to do it.
 Yesterday I finished the list as planned.
 I also made some research to get an idea of what I want my page to look like.